bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ### Loading Code That Is Externally Cached

-Some applications take a class or module object, and store it in an external place that is not reloaded.
-If this class or module is reloadable you run into the [stale object](#reloading-and-stale-objects) problem.
+Some configuration takes a class or module object and stores it in an external place, somewhere the reload cycle never touches (the framework's own state, a gem's registry).
+Reloading only replaces constants in the autoload paths, so anything already holding the old object keeps holding it.
+If the class you handed over is reloadable, you have the [stale object](#reloading-and-stale-objects) problem.
 One example is middleware:

 ```ruby
 config.middleware.use MyApp::Middleware::Foo